trajgen/KG-TrajGen/README.md

-KG-TrajGen explicitly models local and global spatial dependencies by constructing an RKG to learn informative road segment representations; it further characterizes the interaction between roads and the urban environment using E-RKG, and then effectively integrates environmental information into the trajectory generation process through an MLP fusion module.
+KG-TrajGen explicitly models local and global spatial dependencies by constructing an RKG to learn informative road segment representations; it further characterizes the interaction between roads and the urban environment using E-RKG, and then effectively integrates environmental information into the trajectory generation process through an MLP fusion module.Our data can be download at [Baidu Pan with code umh5](https://pan.baidu.com/s/16e6Ww_gTWvIFoh7glkIuDA).

 ## Installation